Julia Glushko: Professional career

 In June 2014, Glushko lost in the first round of Wimbledon to Sabine Lisicki, 2–6, 1–6 on the Centre Court.
-In September 2015, she reached the final of the 2015 WTA 125K series event in Dalian, where she was defeated by Zheng Saisai.
+In September 2015, she reached the final of the WTA 125 event in Dalian, where she was defeated by Zheng Saisai.

 In August 2014, she defeated world No. 32, Bojana Jovanovski, at the Western & Southern Open in Cincinnati.

-In 2017, the Women’s Tennis Association deleted reference to Glushko's nationality and Israel's flag from her profile on their website ahead of her scheduled participation at the Malaysian Open in Kuala Lumpur, when event organizers requested all references to her being Israeli be removed from the WTA website in order for her to be allowed to take part in the event.
+In 2017, the Women’s Tennis Association deleted reference to Glushko's nationality and Israeli flag from her profile on their website ahead of her scheduled participation at the Malaysian Open in Kuala Lumpur, when event organizers requested all references to her being Israeli be removed from the WTA website in order for her to be allowed to take part in the event.
 The WTA subsequently reinstated them.

-On 29 July 2018, she won the $60k singles title at the ITF tournament in Granby, Canada, defeating top-seeded Arina Rodionova of Australia in the final.
+On 29 July 2018, she won the $60k singles title at Granby, Canada, defeating top-seeded Arina Rodionova of Australia in the final.

 At the 2018 US Open, Glushko hurt her left knee during play, but had it taped and won her match against Monica Niculescu.
 She then lost to Naomi Osaka as she played taped calf to quad and hobbled, and learned, however, that she had a fracture in her left knee, and once it healed she had surgery to clean the meniscus.

 She played her final professional tournament in Israel in September 2019, when she lost in the first round singles, and quarterfinals with doubles partner, sister Lina Glushko.
 On 24 December 2019, she retired from competitive tennis at 29 years of age.